ashut08/dynamic_island_iOS_with_flutter/README.md

 ## 📝 Notes
 - **Live Activities** and **Dynamic Island** are only available on devices with **iOS 16.1** or later.
-- **Physical devices** are required to test Live Activities, as they do not work in the simulator.

 ---